DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/stuffThatRun.rst

 Is my installation correctly done?
 ==================================

-We will now do few, very simple checks.
+A few, very simple checks.
 The first can be done by using the python interactive shell.
-For these examples I will actually use `iPython <http://ipython.org/>`_, which is a highly recommended python shell (iPython is included in the requirements.txt file).
+For these examples we use `iPython <http://ipython.org/>`_.

 From the host: